 Has your organization ever experienced a supply chain interruption?
 A supply chain is a network between a company and its suppliers, in the production and distribution of products.
 During the process of moving goods between links in the supply chain, manufacturers have limited control over the risks to which they are exposed.
 To help mitigate these risks, a variety of supply chain insurance products are available to companies.
 However, a recent supply chain resilience survey by the Insurance Institute found that 51% of businesses report their supply chain-related losses were uninsured.

-If you don’t think you need this type of insurance, here are five reasons to reconsider.
+If you don’t think you need this type of insurance, here are four reasons to reconsider.

 - Every year on average, 80% of manufacturers will undergo a supply chain disruption